DebeshJha/Kvasircapsule-SEG/README.md

 }
 </pre>

-## uses
+## License and Usage
-It is an open-access dataset that can be downloaded for research and academic purposes.
-For industrial purposes, prior consent is required before using them.
+It is an open-access dataset available for research and academic purposes.
+For industrial applications, obtaining prior consent is mandatory.

 ## Contact
 Please reach out to debeshjha1@gmail.com for any further questions.